Check out the resources below for explanations on audio topics.

 Knowing the peak of your system’s audio output is important to avoid overheating your equipment or blowing out your speakers.
 AcoustiTools® provides this information in both the dB Meter and the Spatial modes.

-AcoustiTools’® Spatial module uses depth sensing, motion-tracking and area-learning (enabled by platforms such as ARKit) so you can easily tag your speakers and multiple points in the audience during an event’s set-up or practice so you can know the sound pressure levels throughout the venue from the FOH (Front Of House) position.
+AcoustiTools’® Spatial module enables you to easily tag your speakers and multiple points in the audience during an event’s set-up or practice so you can know the sound pressure levels throughout the venue from the FOH (Front Of House) position.
 When doing live sound in a venue such as a theater, concert hall, or even a conference, you don’t have the luxury during the event to check sound levels throughout the audience seating.
 Imagine walking down an isle in front of audience members with your dB meter!
 Unless you have memorized the difference between the volume at the FOH position vs. the multiple points in a venue where your speakers are and your audience is seated, you are stuck with educated guesses.
 AcoustiTools easily solves this problem.